 Use your pumpkin to make these healthy pumpkin carrot cupcakes!

 However, last year, I actually used my head and bought an edible pumpkin!
 This way, I could use it as decoration, and then use it for cooking or baking, instead of dumping it in the green can to be composted!
 Genius, right?
+I mean, who doesn’t love pumpkin bread?
 I’ve done the same thing this year and just look at how lovely my simple centerpiece is.

 If you’ve ever wondered ~

-Then wonder no more.
-It’s easy, and I’ll show you how in just THREE easy steps!
-But first, I’ve been asked…
+It’s super simple, and I’ll show you how in just THREE easy steps!

-I haven’t cooked this pretty pumpkin yet, but I can show you how simple it is to bake a pumpkin from the one I did last year.
-I bought my pumpkin at Trader Joe’s.
-Just make sure the one you buy is labeled as edible.
+Let me show you how simple it is to bake a pumpkin which I bought at Trader Joe’s.
+Just make sure the one you buy is labeled as edible and preferably organic.
+They’re often referred to as sugar pumpkins.

 How to Prepare a Pumpkin